MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Security/Update-MgSecurityAlertV2.md

   - `[ThreatFamilyName <String>]`: Threat family associated with this alert.
   - `[Title <String>]`: Brief identifying string value describing the alert.

-COMMENTS <IMicrosoftGraphSecurityAlertComment\[]>: Array of comments created by the Security Operations (SecOps) team during the alert management process.
+`COMMENTS <IMicrosoftGraphSecurityAlertComment[]>`: Array of comments created by the Security Operations (SecOps) team during the alert management process.
   - `[Comment <String>]`: The comment text.
   - `[CreatedByDisplayName <String>]`: The person or app name that submitted the comment.
   - `[CreatedDateTime <DateTime?>]`: The time when the comment was submitted.

-EVIDENCE <IMicrosoftGraphSecurityAlertEvidence1\[]>: Collection of evidence related to the alert.
+`EVIDENCE <IMicrosoftGraphSecurityAlertEvidence[]>`: Collection of evidence related to the alert.
   - `[CreatedDateTime <DateTime?>]`: The time the evidence was created and added to the alert.
   - `[RemediationStatus <String>]`: evidenceRemediationStatus
   - `[RemediationStatusDetails <String>]`: Details about the remediation status.